Page-Carbajal/Software-Engineering/ReactJS/README.md

 ***From hereon:*** In the following components I will present you the finalized JSX file and explain what it does.

-Cool, you have a new navigation component.
+**Cool!** You have a new navigation component.
 Time to integrate it on our application.

 Edit your **app.js** file to make it look like this
 ```javascript